Sign In / Sign Out

 Seojin Lee is a doctoral candidate in the School of Community Resources and Development.
 She holds MBA with a concentration in marketing from Louisiana State University.
 Prior to graduate schools, she spent ten years in destination marketing at the Korea National Tourism Organization where she developed professional experiences in convention management and online marketing.
 Her research focuses on consumer behaviors and service design/experiences in tourism.
 She is particularly interested in applying information and communications technology to the tourism industry and designing tourist experiences to foster community benefits and sustainability practices.

 Jada Lindblom is a doctoral candidate in the School of Community Resources and Development.
 She received her bachelor of arts degree in environmental studies from Scripps College and went on to work several years as an outdoor guide and educator in Alaska, Hawaii, and other western states.
 She completed her Master of Science degree in Parks, Recreation and Tourism in 2013 at the University of Utah, focusing on Sustainable Tourism.
 She has broad experience working in the nonprofit sector, including managing a legal education association and most recently, promoting the preservation and adaptive use of historic buildings.
 Her rural New England upbringing has continually inspired and informed her interests in conservation, land use planning, and place attachment.
 Jada's current interests focus on the effects of tourism on host communities in post-war and post-disaster regions.
-Jada is currently a research assistant at Arizona State University’s Center for Sustainable Tourism.
+Jada is currently a research assistant at Arizona State University’s Center for Sustainable Tourism and an instructor in the School of Community Resources and Development's Tourism Development and Management program.
 She can be reached at Jada.Lindblom@asu.edu.

 Kim Pham, from Vietnam, is a second year Ph.D. student in the School of Community Resources and Development.
 She achieved an M.S. degree in Parks, Recreation and Tourism at the University of Missouri.
 Before coming to the USA for graduate study, Kim worked for several years as Travel Consultant, Sales Manager, and Product Executive with travel agents in her country.
 She also worked as Pro-poor Tourism Project Officer for an international non-profit organization, helping ethnic people in Ha Giang province to develop home-stay services and other ecological, community-based tourism products.
 Kim has great interest in sustainable tourism and community development through tourism.
 Kim’s current research interests include sustainable practices in tourism, impacts of tourism, tourism planning and implementation, destination marketing, travel planning, tourist behavior, and customer service.
 She can be reached at firstname.lastname@example.org